quilting pathways

 invisible Minnesota, Wisconsin, Upper Peninsula, and Ontario

-quiltbulletGreat River Road Scenic Byway, Part 1. - Galena, Illinois to
+quiltbulletGreat River Road Scenic Byway, Part 1. - Fulton to Galena, Illinois to

 invisible Prairie Du Chien, Wisconsin